ospalh/anki-addons/pages/Split reading.md

 between 「の」 and 「間」 and the square brackets around the 「あいだ」.

 Most of the time these details are not important.
-This square-bracket style is exactly what is porduced by the Japanese Support add-on.
+This square-bracket style is exactly what is produced by the Japanese Support add-on.
 When creating cards you typically just type the expression into its field, and when you go to the meaning field to type the translation, the reading field is filled automatically in the right format.